mlflow/mlflow/docs/source/llms/transformers/task.rst

 Overview
 --------

 In the MLflow Transformers flavor, ``task`` plays a crucial role in determining the input and output format of the model.
-The ``task`` is a fundamental concept in the Transformers library, which describe the “shape” of each model's API (inputs and outputs) and are used to determine which Inference API and widget we want to display for any given model.
+The ``task`` is a fundamental concept in the Transformers library, which describe the structure of each model's API (inputs and outputs) and are used to determine which Inference API and widget we want to display for any given model.

 MLflow utilizes this concept to determine the input and output format of the model, persists the correct `Model Signature <https://mlflow.org/docs/latest/models.html#model-signatures-and-input-examples>`_, and provides a consistent `Pyfunc Inference API <https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#inference-api>`_ for serving different types of models.
 Additionally, on top of the native Transformers task types, MLflow defines a few additional task types to support more complex use cases, such as chat-style applications.